ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Today is significative the first time I called nuonuo.
 Actually, my confidence wasn't enough to talk with her by calling at a fews months ago.
 After 3 days for learning English in FIJI, I overcome myself and had courage to open mouth to speak, I loved the feeling when I was talking with her in English.
 Nuonuo is quite humorous and accommodating to me.
 I couldn't describe her generousity in words.
 Lucky dog I am~

  Because of talking with nuonuo, I met a girl and be asked what and who  I were talking to, I might meet her again at 2:30pm again.Haha, I am looking for do that.🤗

+### The 8th Day  Thursday Aguest 22 2019
+About 50 students would graduate from FreeBird today, there were a big celebration today.
+We don't have to have class, but need dance in public.
+How akward was! hahaha, I didn't wanna dance, but I have to.

+After dancing, we went to a Chinese resturant to buy food and went classroom back.
+A little boring to me the whole thing.

+And have an another thing I don't wanna talk too much.
+Creepy thing, AAAA, bye to the girl I met last night.

+Are there anything I can say?
+Maybe nothing.
+You are genius, by the way, very smart~ haha.
+So, ni de dian hua hao ma shi duo shao?